 “I think the time is over when a woman is a victim of a man!”
-E. Jean Carroll said to applause at the NextTribe Out Loud event in New York City last month.
+E. Jean Carroll said to applause at the NextTribe Out Loud event in New York City in October 2019.

 And proving she’s no victim, Carroll, the longtime advice columnist for Elle magazine and author of What Do We Need Men For?, has filed a defamation of character suit against Donald Trump.
 She was quiet for years about what she alleges was a sexual attack by him in a Bergdorf Goodman dressing room in the 90s.
 She only went public with the charge with the publication of her book this past summer.
 But she’s not standing by silently now that Trump has accused her of lying about the sexual assault to increase book sales and advance a political agenda.